ircv3/ircv3-specifications/extensions/message-redaction.md

 After a message is redacted, [`chathistory`][] responses SHOULD either:

 * exclude it entirely
-* replace its content and/or tags with a placeholder and add the `REDACT` message to the response (not counting toward message limits) after the redacted message
+* include a `REDACT` message after the redacted message, which doesn't count towards message limits.
-* add the `REDACT` message to the response (not counting toward message limits) after the redacted message
+  The redacted message's content and/or tags MAY be replaced with a placeholder.

+The `draft/event-playback` capability is not required in order to include `REDACT` messages in `chathistory` responses.

 ### Errors